thauschildt/simplepy/README.md

 ```

 ## Additional information

-Basic types might behave differently in some cases compared to Python, for example, `print(1.0)` currently outputs 1 instead of 1.0.

-Some more features (list.append() etc.) might be added soon,
-but this will never become a full python interpreter.

 Please report any errors (except for missing features, that are not mentioned as available) at the issue tracker.